AlfonsoDelaLuna/Drugstore_Inventory/README.md

 ## Problems Encountered

-The problems encoutered is when the nurse do inventory, it is usually paper-bases.
+The problems encoutered are as follows.
+1. Paper based inventory process.
+2. Wrong information written.

 ## Technologies Used